Progressive Web App

 Updates

 When a new Bulwark version is deployed, the service worker detects the changed app shell and refreshes the cache on the next load.
 No manual cache busting is needed.
-Bulwark also performs a server-side version check on startup that logs to stderr when a newer release is available.

 Troubleshooting